Marcelobbr/thesis/README.md

-# Dissertation (Topic Explorer)
+# Master Thesis (Topic Explorer)
-This is the repository for my dissertation at EMAP-FGV, MSC in Mathematical Modeling.
+This is the repository for my master thesis at EMAP-FGV, MSC in Mathematical Modeling.

 In this project I have developed a visualization framework for results from topic modeling.